belgattitude/openstore-schema-core/README.md

 ## Databases

-Be sure to have one of the supported databases available:
+Be sure to have one of the supported databases installed:

 | Database      | Extra              |
 |---------------|--------------------|